Andy4495/.github/README.md

 All the starter workflow are designed to call reusable workflows which are stored in the [.github/workflows][1] directory.

+Also includes a `.zshrc` file to make setting up a new system easier.

 ## License

 The software and other files in this repository are released under what is commonly called the [MIT License][100].
 See the file [`LICENSE`][101] in this repository.